BrutchsamaJeanLouis/my-portfolio/README.md

 - while implementing React Router error: Cannot read properties of undefined (reading 'createBrowserHistory') at e.BrowserRouter occurs.
 (Turns out the cdn bundle for ReactRouterDOM is not integrating well with history.js resolved by adding its cdn)

-- routing will be a bit tricky due to github pages auto append the repo name in the url as the base browser path
+- routing will be a bit tricky due to github pages auto append the repo name in the url as the base browser path (solution is to make multiple base path matched in the router)

+- bootstrap works as expected.
+The CDN is a commonly used integration and shouldn't cause any issues